Ben Jackson (golfer)

-Benedict Jackson (born 23 May 1967) is an English professional golfer who has resided in Australia since 1987.
-During the course of his career, he has won several major golf tournaments, most notably the Western Australian Open in 1995.
+Benedict Jackson (born 23 May 1967) is an English-born professional golfer who has lived in Australia for his adult life.
+During the course of his career he has won several major golf tournaments, most notably the 1995 Western Australian Open.

 Early life and amateur career

 Jackson was born on 23 May 1967 in the village of Helperby, North Yorkshire.
 He was educated at the private school King's Ely in Ely, Cambridgeshire.

 As a young amateur, Jackson represented the England Boys team in 1984.

 Professional career

-In 1987, at the age of 19, Jackson emigrated to Australia where he went on to win numerous pro-am events throughout the late 1980s and 1990s.
+In 1987, at the age of 19, Jackson immigrated to Australia.
+He went on to win numerous pro-am events throughout the late 1980s and 1990s.
 Jackson played in the 1995 Western Australia PGA Championship at Joondalup, finishing second by one stroke.
-Weeks later, Jackson won the 1995 Western Australian Open in a sudden-death playoff, becoming the first European champion in the tournament's history.
+Weeks later, Jackson won the 1995 Western Australian Open in a sudden-death playoff, becoming the first European-born champion in the tournament's history.
 He temporarily retired from professional play in 1999.

 In 2018, Jackson gained a place on the Australian PGA Legends Tour through qualifying school.
-He won six events during his first two years on the tour.
-He won three times in 2021 and once in 2022.
+He won five official events during his first two years on the tour.
+In addition, he won three times in 2021 and once more in 2022.